 Case in point: Q2 Software

-Q2 Software is a great example of a company that’s making the shift and evolving its offerings to respond to the increased demand for ecosystem-based subscriptions.
-With roots in digital banking, Q2 knew that its customer base of small, community-centered financial institutions were being outpaced in digital innovation by larger competitors, even before the pandemic hit.
-The company had a long-term vision of offering a platform that would enable its clients to integrate and sell third-party digital products and remain relevant in a digital era.
+Q2 Software is a great example of a company that’s changing the industry and evolving its offerings to respond to the increased demand for ecosystem-based subscriptions.
+With roots in digital banking, Q2 knew that some of its customer base of community-centered financial institutions were being outpaced in digital innovation by larger competitors, even before the pandemic hit.
+The company had a long-term vision of offering an eCommerce platform that would enable its clients to integrate and sell third-party digital products and remain relevant in a digital era.

-But while Q2 had a stream of potential ideas and partnerships that financial institutions could capitalize on, it lacked an optimal way to distribute digital solutions to its banking clients, as well as the banks’ customers and members.
-Could the company build the kind of platform that could meet its customers needs?
-It could, but it would take at least 18 to 24 months to get to market with baseline capabilities and would come with some financial risk.
-With a massive backlog of ideas and a market opportunity prime for disruption, Q2 realized it needed a better alternative that would enable the company to quickly scale an ecosystem and begin delivering value.
+But while Q2 had a stream of potential ideas and partnerships that financial institutions could capitalize on—and the foundation of a best-in-kind software development kit for simple design and development—it needed an optimal way to distribute third-party digital solutions that its banking clients could resell to their end customers and members.
+Could the company build an eCommerce platform that would meet its customers needs?
+It could, but it would take at least 18 to 24 months to get to market and would come with a good bit of financial risk.
+With a massive number of ideas and a market opportunity prime for disruption, Q2 realized it needed a better alternative that would enable the company to quickly scale an ecosystem and begin delivering value.

 <<< Start >>>